dejlek/gid/README.md

 This utility takes XML GObject Introspection Repository (GIR) files and generates D binding packages which can be used with [dub](https://dub.pm/).

 This package repository currently contains bindings for the following libraries:
-Gtk4, Gtk3, Vte terminal library, GtkSource code viewer widget, Apache Arrow, GtkSource, libsoup, and more.
+Gtk4, Gtk3, GStreamer, Adw, Panel, Vte terminal library, GtkSource code viewer widget, Apache Arrow, GtkSource, libsoup, Rsvg, and more.
 Additional useful libraries with GObject Introspection interfaces will be added based on interest.
 Potentially any of those listed in the Python [PyGObject API Reference](https://lazka.github.io/pgi-docs/) for example.